yowainwright/logsdx/README.md

 - [x] basic theming and theme support for piping JSON logs in a terminal
 - [x] code functionality for non-specific logs in a terminal
-- [ ] full example and importability of non-specifiic logs in a terminal (in progress)
+- [ ] full example and importability of non-specific logs in a terminal (in progress)
 - [x] code functionality for asci log theming in a react client
 - [ ] full example and importability of asci log theming in a react client (in progress)
 - [ ] more composable way to import and treeshake features